 Identifying these kinds of pre-approved changes in advance can be a huge time saver.
 This is where distinguishing between service requests and incidents can help you run things better.
 By categorizing and resolving pre-approved IT changes as service requests, you can ensure that they do not enter an unnecessarily complicated workflow.
 Also, once you create a strong service request system, you can initiate self-service by adding on a service catalog that can be utilized by your users to select the exact service that they need.
 And finally, distinguishing between incident management and service requests can help you in the long run too, because it enables your team to identify the nature of tickets you’re receiving and to decide where your resources are best allocated.
 This will also help you in reducing your service desk agents stress!

-One of the most frequently asked questions to us is the Difference between CMDB and Asset Management
+Also, one of the most frequently asked questions to us is the Difference between CMDB and Asset Management.

 Subscribe for blog updates